 Four very important boat shows in 2020!

-The Monaco Yacht Show, Cannes Boat Show, Annapolis Boat Show and the Fort Lauderdale International Boat Show will be held this year.
+The Monaco Yacht Show (canceled), Cannes Boat Show (canceled), Annapolis Boat Show (canceled) and the Fort Lauderdale International Boat Show will be held this year.

 Here is the list of boats show still on the schedule :

-For the Cannes Boat Show, as of now, nothing is cancelled, it should be held from 8 to 13 September 2020.
-The French authorities once again authorize major events, after September 1, 2020.
-On July 2, the administrators of the Boat Show confirmed its presentation.
+For the Cannes Boat Show, as of now is canceled, it should be held from 8 to 13 September 2020.
+The French authorities once again don’t authorize major events.

 Monaco Yacht Show : sept 23-26, POSPONED IN 2021